gianlucarusso/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 Welcome to my website!
-I am a Postdoc at Autonoma University of Barcelona and the Barcelona School of Economics.
-I work on Political Economy, Economic History and Development Economics
+I am a Postdoc at the Barcelona School of Economics.
+I work on Political Economy, Development Economics and Economic History.
 I hold a PhD in Economics from Boston University where I graduated in May 2020.